jellehuibregtse/n-queens/RESEARCH.md

 # Research Assignment: FP in the wild

-For this research assignment we choose a programming language, and we take a look at how functional this language.
+For this research assignment we choose a programming language, and we take a look at how functional this language is.
 We chose to take a look at Java.
 For this research we will use the [DOT framework](http://ictresearchmethods.nl/The_DOT_Framework).
 We also formulate a general research question: Is programming in a functional manner possible in Java and to what extent?
 This is quite a large question, so we will